-When you withdraw, the prior to repayment will begin (nine-months for Perkins and University Loans, six-months for Federal Stafford Loans).
+When you withdraw, the grace period prior to repayment will begin (nine months for Perkins and University Loans, six months for Federal Direct Loans).
 If you re-enroll before your grace period ends, you will have a new grace period when you leave school.
 Otherwise, when you re-enroll you will need to request an in-school deferment.

-- Federal Perkins or University Loan recipients: notify Penn State's Office of Loans and Scholarships.
+- Federal Perkins or University Loan recipients: notify Office of the Bursar.
 Also notify any other schools from which you borrowed, if applicable.
-If you decide to re-enroll, you will need to contact Penn State's Office of Loans and Scholarships (and/or other schools) again to move your loans back to an in-school deferment status.
+If you decide to re-enroll, you will need to contact the Office of the Bursar (and/or other schools) again to move your loans back to an in-school deferment status.

-- Federal Direct Stafford Loan recipients: notify your federal loan servicer.
-You can obtain the contact information for your federal loan servicer on the National Student Loan Data System (NSLDS).
+- Federal Direct Loan recipients: notify your federal loan servicer.
+You can obtain the contact information for federal loan servicer by logging into studentaid.gov.

-- Federal Stafford Loan recipients under the Federal Family Education Loan (FFEL) Program: notify the lender(s) of your FFEL loan(s).
-You can obtain the contact information for your FFEL lenders on the National Student Loan Data System (NSLDS).
+- Federal Direct Loan recipients under the Federal Family Education Loan (FFEL) Program: notify the lender(s) of your FFEL loan(s).
+You can obtain the contact information for your FFEL lenders by logging into studentaid.gov.

-Complete the Loan Exit Interview when you withdraw from school
+Complete Loan Exit Counseling when you withdraw from school

 Future student aid eligibility may be in jeopardy if you withdraw from school

-If you withdraw from the University, your student aid for the future semester will be canceled.
+If you withdraw from the University, your student aid for the following semester will be cancelled.
 If you process a re-enrollment request for an upcoming semester, please contact the Office of Student Aid to request consideration for reinstatement of your aid.

 Your student aid for the future academic year may be in jeopardy if you fall below the minimum credit expectation for satisfactory academic progress, which affects your eligibility for most student aid programs.
 Academic progress is calculated using the number of credits you attempt and earn each semester.
 These credit requirements are completely separate from those determined by your academic college or department.